ArcadeCodeZ/PoisonVanitySniper/README.md

 # Vanity-Sniper
-Fastest Discord Vanity Sniper, Created By NotYourArcade Use Heroku/Vps For Best Results!
+Fastest Discord Vanity Sniper, Created By ArcadeCodeZ!997.
+Use Heroku/Vps For Best Results!